w3f/polkadot-wiki/docs/learn/learn-transaction-fees.md

   from the staking module, is designed to move any unlocked funds from the staking management system to be ready for transfer

-## Block Limits and Transaction Priority

-Blocks in {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} have both a maximum length (in bytes) and a maximum weight.
-Block producers will fill blocks with transactions up to these limits.
-A portion of each block - currently 25% - is reserved for critical transactions that are related to the chain's operation.
-Block producers will only fill up to 75% of a block with normal transactions.
-Some examples of operational transactions:

-- Misbehavior reports
-- Council operations
-- Member operations in an election (e.g. renouncing candidacy)

-Block producers prioritize transactions based on each transaction's total fee.
-Since a portion of the fee will go to the block producer, producers will include the transactions with the highest fees to maximize their reward.

 ## Fees

 Block producers charge a fee in order to be economically sustainable.
 That fee must always be